One-Nexus/Synergy/README.md

 * `adjacent-sibling` - overwrite a module when it is also an adjacent sibling to the parent module
 * `general-sibling` - overwrite a module when it is also a general sibling to the parent module
+* `at-root` - Instead of being treated as nested inside the parent module, overwrite the core module styles

 ###### Example